noahkust/spring2023/02_Intro_to_ROS/student_workbook.md

 - Answered Questions and/or General notes
 - We refer to ROS programs as nodes, to help us remember that each program is just one piece of a much larger system.
 - ROS graph nodes represent a software module that is sending or receiving messages, and ROS graph edges represent a stream of messages between two nodes.
+- Packages are just locations in the filesystem.
+- roslaunch will automatically instantiate a roscore if one does not exist when roslaunch is invoked.

 ---